mahabubulhasibshawon/audio_player/README.md

 ## Customization

 Feel free to modify the design or functionality:
-- Update the theme in `theme.dart`.
+- Update the theme in themes.
 - Add or customize audio files in the relevant folder.
 - Enhance navigation options in the custom drawer.